lucertgvby/phat/README.md

 ![grafik](https://github.com/user-attachments/assets/703b647f-ee1e-42bd-9c83-8d5bf0af6493)

 Graphical PowerShell application designed to help investigators, security analysts, and IT professionals examine email headers for signs of phishing or spoofing.
-The tool parses headers from `.eml` and `.msg (actually alpha wip!)` files, highlights important fields, and provides insights into SPF, DKIM, and DMARC results.
+The tool parses headers from `.eml` and `.msg` files, highlights important fields, and provides insights into SPF, DKIM, and DMARC results.

 ---

 ## 🎯 Features

 - GUI-based interface using `System.Windows.Forms`
-- Load `.eml` or `.msg (actually alpha wip!)` files directly
+- Load `.eml` or `.msg (actually via COM and/or dll support!)` files directly
 - Parses and highlights:
   - `SPF`, `DKIM`, and `DMARC` results
   - Common headers like `From`, `To`, `Subject`, etc.